-We're Joana and Sofia, two sisters hailing from beautiful Porto, Portugal.
+We're Joana and Sofia, two sisters from beautiful Porto in Portugal.

 We’ve been discovering Portugal all of our lives.
-From memories of a 12-hour journey from Porto to the Algarve in a packed car when there wasn’t even a proper road or street lights, to garden walks in Vidago with our grandparents.
+From memories of a 12-hour journey from Porto to the Algarve in a packed car when there weren’t even proper roads or street lights to garden walks in Vidago with our grandparents.
 Countless experiences that we hold close to our hearts.

-In 2015 in the aftermath of the economic recession that hit our beloved country so badly, we noticed something happening.
-From a couple of design-led guesthouses opening in the Miguel Bombarda neighbourhood in Porto, to the first boutique hotel in Lisbon and eco stays few people knew about popping up in rural areas.
+In 2015, in the aftermath of the economic recession that hit our beloved country so badly, we noticed something happening.
+From a couple of design-led guesthouses opening in the Miguel Bombarda neighbourhood in Porto to the first boutique hotel in Lisbon, and eco-stays that few people knew about popping up in rural areas.

-A year later we launched joandso.com as a fun side project, born out of a genuine desire to share our discoveries with you.
-JO&SO is a collection of our favourite hotels in Portugal, for like-minded travellers.
+A year later, we launched joandso.com as a fun side project, born out of a genuine desire to share our discoveries with you.
+JO&SO is an online guide to what we consider to be the best hotels in Portugal for like-minded travellers.
 It’s like a list of recommendations we’d give to our friends who plan to visit our beautiful country.

-Our website became more successful than we had ever envisaged.
-We have helped people in over 56 countries plan their trip to Portugal, won nice awards and been featured in some pretty cool publications including Condé Nast Traveller and New York Magazine.
+Our website became more popular than we ever imagined, having helped people from more than 100 countries plan their trip to Portugal.
+We’ve also appeared on national television in Portugal and France, picked up some lovely awards, and been featured in cool publications such as Condé Nast Traveller and New York Magazine.

 In July 2021 our first book 'The 500 Hidden Secrets of Porto' was published worldwide by Luster.
 We have brought together our local expertise for visitors who want to discover the lesser-known spots of Porto, and for locals who want to get to know their city even better.
 The book lists 500 things you need to know about Porto in 100 different categories.